eripa/docker-gc/README.md

-# docker-gc
+# docker-gc-arm

 * [Usage](#usage)
   * [Excluding Images From Garbage Collection](#excluding-images-from-garbage-collection)
   * [Excluding Containers From Garbage Collection](#excluding-containers-from-garbage-collection)

-A simple Docker container and image garbage collection script, originally developer by [Spotify](https://github.com/spotify/docker-gc).
+A simple Docker container and image garbage collection script, originally developed by [Spotify](https://github.com/spotify/docker-gc).
 This is the ARM edition, for your precious SD-card space.

 * Containers that exited more than an hour ago are removed.
 * Images that don't belong to any remaining container after that are removed.